project-viable/viable-virtual-lab/README.md

-# BiofrontiersCapstone
+# VIABLE Virtual Lab

-Soon there should be an exported version to try online.
-For now, if you want to try it, you can follow the Setup instructions below to try it out locally.
+To try out our current demo, click [here](https://project-viable.github.io/viable-virtual-lab/export/VirtualLabExport.html).
+You can also follow the Setup instructions below to try it out locally.

+Currently, there's a lot of placeholder images.
+This is very much an early demo, and it will be improved soon.

 # Getting Started